BinsonBuzz/unraid_rclone_mount/README.md

 # Rclone Mount & Upload Scripts for Plex Users

-Collection of scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).
+Collection of scripts to create rclone google mounts to allow fast launch times with Plex (or Emby).

 The main thread for more support: